bullet-train-co/bullet_train-core/bullet_train/docs/themes/on-jumpstart-pro-projects.md

-# Installing Bullet-Train Themes on Jumpstart PRO Projects
+# Installing Bullet Train Themes on Jumpstart PRO Projects

 Bullet Train themes can be installed on Jumpstart PRO projects, giving you native `erb` partials and Hotwire-powered UI components.